Ravbug/TanksUnrealOld/README.md

 ![Screenshot of the game](https://i.imgur.com/ozpnjEZ.png)

 ## About
-This repository contains my work for remaking the [Unity Tanks!
+This repository contains my remake of the [Unity Tanks!
 Tutorial game](https://unity3d.com/learn/tutorials/s/tanks-tutorial) in [Unreal Engine 4](https://www.unrealengine.com/), the engine behind the popular game [Fortnite](http://fortnite.com/).
 I am writing the game predominantly in C++, using blueprint subclassing where it's easier.
-My goal is to learn how to use Unreal, and provide a sample app for people looking to compare Unreal and Unity.
+My goal is to learn Unreal Engine C++ and provide a sample game for people looking to compare Unreal and Unity.

 ## Requirements:
 Software